tomchen-stripe/mcp-server-token-sizes/README.md

 All of the responses are parsed from [Stripe's OpenAPI spec](curl https://raw.githubusercontent.com/stripe/openapi/refs/heads/master/openapi/spec3.json).

-Below, we measure what the response sizes are (in tokens) for different ways of returning data to users.
-We use tiktoken encoding for GPT-4.
+We use tiktoken for GPT-4 to encode to tokens.

 ## Installation